If you love traveling, you need to visit Poland!

-The best accommodation in Pieniny we've found so far is Willa Przekop .
+The best accommodation near Pienin National Park we've found so far is Willa Przekop.
 The rooms were nice and clean and the hosts were very friendly.
-Added bonus was possibility of buying breakfast there, which I highly recommed - the food was delicious!
+Added bonus was possibility of buying breakfast there, which I highly recommend - the food was delicious!

 You can book your stay in Willa Przekop here:

-Symbol of this park is fire salamander , however there aren't a lot of those peculiar creatures left - they're endangered species under strict protection.
-I've heard some people believe that fire salamanders bring bad luck and they kill those poor little animals (one would think we have 21 st century, but no. It doesn't seem so when I hear such stories).
+Symbol of Gorce National Park is fire salamander, however there aren't a lot of those peculiar creatures left - they're endangered species under strict protection.
+I've heard some people believe that fire salamanders bring bad luck and they kill those poor little animals (one would think we have 21st century, but no. It doesn't seem so when I hear such stories).

 There are 14 hiking trails which total length is 63 kilometres.
 I know it's not a lot, but there's also many bike trails, horse riding paths, ski pistes and educational trails.
 Actually, you'll get to see lots of mountain bikers in Gorce - nice and wide trails are a treat for two-wheels fans.